dudelorf/EButton/README.md

 			isDisabled() - returns true if button is disabled

-			register(fx) - will call the function (fx) passed to argument whenever button's value changes
+			register(fx) - will call the function (fx) passed as argument whenever button's value changes